 Over the course of two hours, she poured four wines – the Laurel and the Clos Erasmus (both 2012s), as well as two of Esther Nin’s critically acclaimed 2012 bottles (Planetes de Nin and Nit de Nin) – declaring “You’re a guinea pig; these have been open for four or five days!”
 They were all delicious – softened tannins, elegant fruit and minerality.

 The Laurel, 2012, named so in an English-Greek play on her first name, is made from whatever grapes aren’t put into the Erasmus.
 But make no mistake, this is no second class bottle – both wines are made from exactly the same parcels.
 The 2012 is 20% Syrah, 10% Cabernet Sauvignon, and 70% Garnaxa.

-Daphne Glorian had absolutely nothing to gain from inviting me over to taste her wines.
-She seemed sincerely surprised I had read a good portion of those 18,700 links about her and even flustered when I asked if she had any Laurel we could purchase.
-She had no Erasmus in the house to sell; we made a beeline for Vinateria Aguilo to get a 2010.
+Glorian seemed sincerely surprised I had read a good portion of those 18,700 links about her, and was even flustered when I asked if she had any Laurel we could purchase.
+As had no Erasmus in the house to sell; we made a beeline for Vinateria Aguilo to get a 2010.